Can a particle moves zigzag in time?: Path integral approach

 due to the principle of superposition.
 Here the turning instants $\tau_c$ and $\tau_d$ are fixed and the time parametrization \eqref{II}-\eqref{IV} is taken into account.
 Remind that $\tau_b$ is obtained from the condition $t_b(\tau_b)=t_d(\tau_d)$, see Fig. \ref{fig:traj}.
+The transition amplitude $K_Z$ defined in \eqref{Kaf} contributes to the total amplitude \eqref{Kin}.

 The amplitudes $K_{I},K_{II},K_{III},K_{IV}$ do not have time zigzags, so they have the well-known form in terms of the new time/parameter $\tau$ due to the linear character of parametrization \eqref{II}-\eqref{IV}.
 The only difference in the $K_{III}$ part of amplitude is the sign ''minus'' in the exponent